Published June 25, 2015

 “I’m pleasantly surprised and impressed by the way the campus has embraced UB BikeShare,” says Ryan McPherson, UB’s chief sustainability officer, noting the service has been integrated well into the campus culture.
 “It’s become part of the campus operating system; that, to me, means success.”

 Austin adds that 71 persons have signed up for BikeShare at UB just since late April — a particularly noteworthy accomplishment that “speaks to the popularity “of the service, he says, given that the campus population declines during the summer months.
 He expects the number of signups to increase come August and the start of the fall semester.

-BikeShare at UB harnesses GPS technology, allowing users to track and rent a bicycle with the convenience of a mobile device or computer during the beta test phase.
-Bicycles also can be rented from the keypad interface on the bicycle.
+BikeShare at UB uses GPS technology to allow users to track and rent a bicycle with a mobile device or computer.
+Bicycles also can be rented in person by using the keypad interface on the bicycle.

 The idea behind the service is to give faculty, staff and students a healthy, green option for short trips around campus, with the goal of promoting better health and reducing the amount of vehicular traffic, especially for intra-campus jaunts.
 It blends the ideas of wellness, technology, sustainability and social connectedness, McPherson explains.